Concentration of posterior probabilities and normalized L0 criteria: Discussion

 \section{Discussion}

-Building upon the reviewed previous work by others, we outlined a strategy to study the $L_1$ convergence of posterior model probabilities and normalized $L_0$ criteria and showed that, when such concentration occurs, it is possible to bound frequentist probabilities of correct model selection, type I and type II errors.
-The strategy is in principle generic in that it applies to any probability model and prior or $L_0$ penalty, but there is a non-negligible technical challenge in bounding the tails of Bayes factors and likelihood-ratio test statistics.
-Indeed, the main body of this paper and the supplementary material develop a significant amount of material to deploy the framework to regression models.
-The obtained rates for regression unify current literature and clarify how posterior concentration basically depend on prior dispersion, model prior probabilities, and whether the prior is local or non-local, and analogously for $L_0$ penalties.
-The rates also clarify the role of $n$, $p$, true underlying sparsity $p_t$ and the signal strength as given by non-centrality parameters that depend on the size of non-zero coefficients and the correlation between covariates.
-Model misspecification also plays a role, in particular misspecifying the mean structure in (potentially non-linear) regression causes an exponential drop in power, whereas choosing the wrong error correlation structure need not.
+We outlined a strategy to study the $L_1$ convergence of posterior model probabilities and normalized $L_0$ criteria and showed that, when such convergence occurs, it is possible to bound frequentist probabilities of correct model selection, and type I-II errors.
+The strategy is in principle generic in that it applies to any probability model and prior or $L_0$ penalty, but requires non-negligible work in bounding the tails of Bayes factors and likelihood-ratio test statistics.
+To address this issue, we developed a significant amount of supplementary material to deploy the framework to Gaussian models.
+The obtained rates for regression unify current literature and clarify the consequences of setting sparse priors and $L_0$ penalties.
+They also clarify how convergence depends on the prior dispersion, model prior probabilities, and whether the prior is local or non-local, as well as on problem characteristics such as $n$, $p$, true sparsity $p_t$ and the signal strength.
+Model misspecification also plays a role, in particular misspecifying the mean structure in (potentially non-linear) regression causes an exponential drop in power, whereas choosing the wrong error correlation structure can hamper the type I error control.

-We gave simple expressions for several popular priors and $L_0$ criteria.
-We did not study thick-tailed parameter priors, but such variations typically affect model selection rates only up to lower-order terms (asymptotically).
-For instance for a wide class of local priors it is known that for spurious models $B_{mt}= O_p(1/\tau^{(p_m-p_t)/2})$ \citep{dawid:1999}, which implies that $L_1$ convergence rates cannot be any faster, and our obtained $L_1$ rates are $1/\tau^{\alpha (p_m-p_t)/2}$ (or tighter) for any fixed $\alpha<1$.
-This is an interesting contrast to the results in \cite{castillo:2015}, who showed that to attain asymptotically optimal minimax parameter estimation one should use Laplace or even thicker tails.
-We also avoided a detailed study of eigenvalues and imposing conditions on the design matrix.
-This was to highlight the main principles (the role of non-centrality parameters) and keep the results as general as possible.
-For a study on eigenvalues see \cite{narisetty:2014} (Remarks 4-5 and Lemma 6.1) and references therein.
-Conceptually our findings should apply to other asymptotically Normal regression models, but a rigorous proof requires a technical treatment beyond our scope.
+We gave simple asymptotic expressions for several popular priors and $L_0$ criteria.
+We did not study thick-tailed parameter priors, but such variations typically affect model selection rates only up to lower-order terms.
+For instance for a wide class of local priors it is known that for spurious models $B_{mt}= O_p((\tau n)^{(-p_m-p_t)/2})$ \citep{dawid:1999}, which implies that $L_1$ convergence rates cannot be any faster.
+Since our obtained $L_1$ rates are $(\tau n)^{-\alpha (p_m-p_t)/2}$ (or tighter) for any fixed $\alpha<1$, one cannot attain significantly faster rates with other prior families.